0pilatos0/0pilatos0/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 School
 - 🌱 I’m currently learning ...
-Typescript
+Github CoPilot
 - 👯 I’m looking to collaborate on ...
 Anything
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ...
-[Website](https://leidesign.nl/)
+- 📫 How to reach me: ... not available at the moment
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I am from the Netherlands